 5 – List Your Fixed and Variable Expenses

-FIXED Expenses are the expenses that you have on a regular recurring basis.
-On my expense sheet I include anything that has a recurring (monthly) charge.
+FIXED Expenses are the expenses that you have on a recurring basis.
+On my expense sheet I include anything that has a monthly charge.
 Oftentimes the amount does not change (eg. mortgage/rent), though in some cases they will (eg. hydro bill).
 SIDE NOTE: There is some debate about whether bills that have differing amounts (re: hydro) can be considered “fixed”.
-For my purposes I have them labelled “fixed” because it is a bill I am required to pay each month.
-This keeps it front of mind when developing my budget.
+I label them “fixed” because it’s a required monthly bill.
+This keeps it top of mind when developing my budget.
 Common fixed expense categories are rent/mortgage, utilities, transportation (insurance, car payments, bus pass, gas), student loan repayment, storage, memberships, and most important of all – YOURSELF!
 Yes, yourself.
 YOU are the MOST important fixed expense on this list.
 Whether it is a TFSA, RRSP, Savings account, Oh Shit Fund, all of the above, or some other option to cover your bases, always pay yourself first.

 VARIABLE Expenses are everything else that you spend money on.
 They are categories that don’t occur consistently (& in some cases during 2020 they’ve barely occurred at all).
 This can include categories like gifts, hygiene (eg. haircuts), health (eg. dentist), take out, clothes, and so on.

 Here is how I break down FIXED and VARIABLE expenses on my personal budget.
-For me, “Groceries*” has a set amount each month and is one of the highest spending categories so I include it in the fixed category.
-If you prefer it in the variable category because the number fluctuates more or it makes more sense for you, then go for it!
-It’s whatever works best for you.
+“Groceries*” has a set amount each month for me and is one of the highest spending categories so I include it on the fixed side.
+If you prefer it in the variable category because the number fluctuates more, then go for it!
+It’s your budget so do whatever works best for you.

 Business – TwTMc